What to Do When Your Car Insurance Company Leaves Your State

 • No discounts; last resort only

 The assigned risk pool is mandatory — all licensed insurers in your state must participate, and the state assigns you to one of them.
-It fulfills your legal obligation to carry insurance, but it comes at a cost.
-Rates are typically 50–100% higher than comparable standard market coverage.
+It fulfills your legal obligation to carry insurance, but it comes at a real cost.
+Rates are typically much higher than comparable standard market coverage.
 Use this as a bridge, not a long-term solution.
-Learn more about how the assigned risk pool works and the fastest path back to the standard market.

 Compare Car Insurance Rates in Ohio